Market and trends

 - The business model is challenging, especially for pure-pay online retailers and for home delivery

 Digitalization is making an impact in all areas of food retail, from purchasing, logistics, ways of working and marketing to the customer meeting.
 This means more automation and efficiency, but also a greater need for employee competence development.
 E-commerce is growing fast, and more people are shopping online.
 A key factor for the growth in e-commerce is that younger consumers are more digitally literate and shop more online than older ones.
-According to the Swedish Trade Federation, online food retail is expected to grow from today’s share of approximately 2% to a share of between 6%-11% by 2025.
+According to the Swedish Trade Federation, online food retail is expected to grow from today’s share of approximately two percent to a share of between 6%-11% by 2025.
 Changed shopping behaviours are opening up for new business models and businesses.